ochrons/scalajs-spa-tutorial/doc/autowire-and-boopickle.md

 }
 ```

-Note that you need those two imports to access the Autowire magic and to provide an execution context for the futures.
+Note that you need those three imports to access the Autowire/BooPickle magic and to provide an execution context for the futures.

 The `Api` is just a simple trait shared between the client and server.